Tomorrow Beauty, treatments with scientifically proven effectiveness,

 The energy we get from food comes mainly from three types of nutrients: carbohydrates , proteins , and fats .
 Our bodies break down these nutrients during digestion, creating a chemical process called metabolism that converts food into energy.

-Carbohydrates are the main source of energy, quickly converting into glucose that can be used by our cells.
-Proteins, on the other hand, are needed for tissue repair and construction, but can also be used as an energy source.
+Carbohydrates are the primary source of energy, quickly converting into glucose, which can be used by our cells.
+Proteins, on the other hand, are necessary for tissue repair and construction, but can also be used as an energy source.
 Finally, lipids provide the most concentrated energy, stored for later use.

-It is essential to adopt a balanced diet, rich in these three types of nutrients, to maintain optimal energy levels.
+Eating a balanced diet rich in these three types of nutrients is essential to maintaining optimal energy levels.

 The role of carbohydrates in the energy process

-Carbohydrates play a major role in our body's energy process.
-They are transformed into glucose, which is then used by our cells to produce energy.
+Carbohydrates play a major role in our body's energy production.
+They are converted into glucose, which is then used by our cells to produce energy.
 This process is particularly rapid with simple carbohydrates, such as those found in fruit or honey.
-On the other hand, complex carbohydrates, such as those found in whole grains or legumes, provide more sustainable energy.
-By consuming foods rich in carbohydrates, your body has a reserve of energy immediately available, especially during physical effort.
+In contrast, complex carbohydrates, such as those found in whole grains or legumes, provide more sustained energy.
+By consuming carbohydrate-rich foods, your body has an immediately available energy reserve, especially during physical activity.
 This is why carbohydrate intake is essential in our daily diet.

 Protein and energy: a winning duo

-Their slow digestion allows for a gradual release of energy, thus avoiding fatigue.
-They are all the more important during physical activities, where they support the development and maintenance of muscle mass.
+Their slow digestion allows for a gradual energy release, thus avoiding fatigue.
+They are especially important during physical activities, where they support the development and maintenance of muscle mass.

 To benefit from their benefits, we can opt for foods such as:

-These protein sources, combined with a balanced consumption of carbohydrates and lipids, constitute the ideal cocktail for a lasting energy supply.
+These protein sources, combined with a balanced intake of carbohydrates and lipids, constitute the ideal cocktail for a lasting energy supply.

 Did you know?
-Collagen is a great protein.
-One sachet of Age With Grace Collagen gives you 11.22g of protein!
+Collagen is an excellent protein.
+One sachet of Age With Grace Collagen provides you with 11.22g of protein!

 Fatigue: How can lipids help?

-Lipids, sometimes poorly perceived because of their high caloric intake, are nevertheless an essential ally against fatigue.
+Lipids, sometimes misunderstood because of their high calorie content, are nevertheless an essential ally against fatigue.
 Indeed, they play a major role in energy storage.
 Each gram of lipids provides 9 kilocalories , more than double that of proteins and carbohydrates.

-That said, not all lipids are equal.
-It is best to favor unsaturated fatty acids , found in particular in vegetable oils, oilseeds or oily fish.
-These lipids are essential for brain health and for long-term energy production.
+That said, not all fats are created equal.
+It's best to choose unsaturated fats , found in vegetable oils, nuts, and oily fish.
+These fats are essential for brain health and long-term energy production.

 On the other hand, saturated fats, often present in processed products, should be consumed in moderation because they can increase bad cholesterol levels.